jecorrea-cloud/jecorrea-pokedex/README.md

 # jecorrea-pokedex
-A searcher for Pokemons using the Pokemon API
+A Pokédex that uses the Pokémon API.

+Technologies used:

+-HTML
+-CSS
+-JavaScript